logsem/clutch/theories/eris/tutorial/readme.md

 ```

 You should now be able to build the development by using `dune build`, or `dune build theories/eris/tutorial/tutorial.vo` to build only the files required for the tutorial.

+## Visual Studio Code

+The repository contains configuration files and pre-built Docker images for use with the Visual Studio Code [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+The Dev Containers extension lets you use a pre-built Docker image as a full-featured development environment.
+This means you that you do not have to worry about installing dependencies and polluting your file system.

+1. Install [Docker](https://www.docker.com/) and [Visual Studio Code](https://code.visualstudio.com/).
+(The Dev Containers extension unfortunately does not support VSCodium)
+2. Make sure Docker is running.
+3. Install the DevContainers and VsRocq extensions in Visual Studio Code.
+4. Open the Clutch repository in Visual Studio Code.
+A pop-up should now ask you if you want to reopen the project in a container.
+Select `clutch arm64 container` or `clutch x86-64 container`, depending on the architecture of your machine.
+5. After the container has been loaded, open a terminal window in Visual Studio Code (`Terminal` > `New Terminal` in the toolbar).
+This terminal is running inside the Docker container.
+6. Run `dune build` to build the development.
+(Be aware that VsRocq does not automatically re-build dependencies)

+See more about the Dev Containers extension at [this link](https://code.visualstudio.com/docs/devcontainers/containers)

 # Contents